-The APEx Proposal Form must document at least two work products that benefit the APEx agency as well as the student.
-I Students are advised to meet with their Preceptor regarding the scope of work and can consult the APEx Coordinator for potential deliverables..
+The APEx Proposal Form must document at least two (2) work products that benefit the APEx agency as well as the student.
+It is important that students also consult with their Faculty Advisor when brainstorming and proposing deliverables.
 Students must also discuss with their Preceptor whether deliverables are considered proprietary (i.e. unable to be shared outside of the organization); if so alternative deliverables must be proposed.